geoffgould.net

 1. Collect specified ingredients.

-2. Melt butter (microwave or in small butter-melter).
+2. Melt butter (microwave or if handy, use small butter-melter).

 3. Put griddle on stove and turn on heat to medium at this time.
 You want the griddle to be nice and hot when you start to pour your batter.